Why would I choose a compound turbo kit over a single turbo? How does a single vs twin turbo setup perform?

 Turbos multiply atmospheric pressure.
 Therefore if the small turbo as a single can take air at 14.7 psi, and produce 40 psi boost, it is multiplying the air by 3.72 times (14.7 psi x 3.72 = 54.7 psia, minus the 14.7 atmospheric gives 40 psig (gauge pressure)).
 The large turbo can do a similar job.
 Therefore let's say that the large turbo multiplies by 2.2 times, it takes 14.7 psi (atmospheric pressure) and makes 17.6 psig (actual pressure 32.3 minus 14.7 atmospheric, not taking into account adiabatic efficiencies), now the small turbo will see 32.3 psia at it's air inlet (instead of the 14.7 psia, that it would normally see as a single turbo), but the secondary/small turbo thinks it's only seeing atmospheric pressure.
 Then when the secondary turbo multiplies the 32.3 psia by 2.4 times you get about 65 psi.
 A lot of cool air to help in combustion and carry heat out of the cylinders.

-If my engine runs a twin turbo, how will that change things?
+If my truck has a twin turbo vs single, how will that change things?

 The beauty of the whole staged, two turbo concept is this: You can have all of the benefits from a small quick spooling turbocharger, with more-than-all of the benefits of a very large turbocharger.